itsSysTime/MCSBtool/README.md

 C:\Users\JohnDoe\MCSBtool> .\mcsb.ps1 -BIOS "UEFI" -ISOImage "C:\Users\JohnDoe\images\Windows11.iso" -DrvPath "C:\Users\JohnDoe\MyDrivers\" -USBPath "F:\"
 ```

-# UEFI/NTFS/exFAT Support
+# Extended file system support on UEFI systems
 Extended UEFI support is a major change that has been added in the commit _[7f13f7](https://github.com/poireguy/MCSBtool/commit/7f13f703a8c1625ab0a861c866b59e62f46ba2ed)_.
 A re-formatted optical disc image (copied over from Rufus's FAT12 .img file) has been added to the root of the repository; you can install this with the script in case of offline media creation.

 # Work In Progress and new potential features
 I am planning to add these things to commit(s) for the _MCSB Tool_ PowerShell script:
 - Add a file size check for install.wim on the mounted ISO drive BEFORE the copying files step, but only if the USB is formatted as FAT32.
 If over 4 GiB (or simplify to 3.7 GiB) was verified as the file size from the UDF-mounted drive, prompt to split the file into 2-3 versions (mounted drives are only read, so prompt the user for a directory to store these files temporarily and then proceed to write these after the copying process by deleting install.wim, if *.swm is present in %TMP% and copy these .swm files to **USB**:\sources\.
-This might be an extensive process with DISM.exe
+This might be an extensive process with DISM.exe.
+However, this idea has not worked in beta testing.

+# Q&A
+1. Will you add a GUI version?
+2. No, I will not add a GUI version, as simplicity is intended.

+3. Will there be Linux or Mac versions?
+4. This script is intended for support on Microsoft Windows.
+You can use a container or virtual machine to use this tool and proceed forward.
+This is because the use of PowerShell and system functions is built in and used by Windows.

+5. What about Windows Vista and below?
+6. For legacy versions where PowerShell is not installed by default, it is recommended to install it in order to use this script.